-The preparation of these consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
-These consolidated financial statements include estimates, which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
+The preparation of these condensed interim consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+These condensed interim consolidated financial statements include estimates, which, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the condensed interim consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised, on a prospective basis.
 The revision may affect current or both current and future periods.

-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended October 31, 2024 and 2023 (Expressed in Canadian dollars)
+Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended January 31, 2025 and 2024 (Expressed in Canadian dollars)